 Second sitting room two with double sofa, armchair, gas burner, selection of books.

-Kitchen with high quality granite work surfaces, AGA, fridge/freezer.
-Utility room with dishwasher and washing machine.
+Kitchen with high quality granite work surfaces, AGA, fridge/freezer, Nespresso coffee machine with an initial supply of pods.
+Utility room with dishwasher, washing machine and dryer.

 Cloakroom with basin and WC.